NomicFoundation/hardhat/docs/buidler-evm/README.md

 ### Contracts reloading after recompilation

-If you start Buidler EVM's node and change your contract afterwards, you won't get Solidity stack traces for those, and the logging functionality will be more limited.
+If you start Hardhat EVM's node and change your contract afterwards, you won't get Solidity stack traces for those, and the logging functionality will be more limited.

-As a temporal workaround, you need to restart Buidler EVM's node, after recompiling your contracts.
+As a temporal workaround, you need to restart Hardhat EVM's node, after recompiling your contracts.

 This limitation will be removed in a future update.